SearchWP Blog

 After choosing a template, you can customize your WooCommerce product search results page just like any other page you customize with Elementor.

-When you’re happy with how it looks, click Publish in the lower-left corner to publish your page.
+When you’re happy with how it looks, click Publish in the top right corner of your page.

 In the next step, you can add a condition to your template.
 A condition specifies where your template is used on your site.

-To get started, click the Add Condition button.
+To get started, you can click the Add Condition button.

-When you’re finished, click Save & Close at the bottom right corner to save the condition.
+When you’re finished, simply click Save & Close in the bottom right corner to save the condition.

 That’s it.
 You’ll now see the search results page you created every time you search for WooCommerce products on your site.